Glossary

 (Air Force Definition) Shape on which the heraldic devices, symbols, or elements of an establishment’s emblem are displayed.
 This shape derives from the shield of the Air Force Seal the Department of the Air Force adopted in 1947.
 The Air Force requires establishments to use this type shield to display their distinctive emblems on organizational flags and emblems.
 Patches for uniforms using this shield shape were phased in during late 1940s and early 1950s as the US Army Air Forces shield was phased out.
 Source: Air Force Instruction 84-105.

-Example Shield Used by Air Force Establishments
+Example Official Emblem Shield Used by Air Force Establishments

 Shoulder Sleeve Insignia (SSI)